SVCE-ACM/A-December-of-Algorithms/README.md

 ###  **December 5 - The Tower of Hanoi**
 - **Problem**
   - Let’s slowly spice things up with a simple algorithm, yet, mind-bending if you have never seen it before.
 Hanoi tower has a beautiful literate solution using recursion.
   - Say we have 3 towers.
 The first tower consists of a number of disks with the smallest ones at the top and the largest ones at the bottom.
-The second and third tower have no disks.
+The second and third tower has no disks.
   - Your task is to move all the disks from the first tower to the third hour while following these rules:
     - Only one disk can be moved at a time.
     - You may only move a disk that is at the top of a tower.
 You cannot move any disk without first moving disks that are above it.